Sameersk111/Contactsbook/README.md

 # Contactsbook
-this project is a kind of minor project where a user can save contact details of others Details such as :
+this project is a kind of minor project where a user can save contact details of others \n Details such as :\n
         1.Contact Name
         2.Contact Email id
         3.Contact Phone Number